-Aurora will make changes in agreement with Attorney General
+Aurora will make changes in agreement with attorney general

 Under the agreement, the City of Aurora will work with an independent consent decree monitor to develop and implement new policies and procedures to address problems outlined by the department of law.

+The monitor, who has not yet been hired, could be an individual or a group of people.
+According to Jim, Twombly, the city manager, the consent decree independent monitor could cost the city hundreds of thousands of dollars per year over the course of the agreement.
+The city will also foot the bill for other changes that must be implemented.

-The city must also meet specific milestones and provide public updates on the progress it has made.
+The agreement requires Aurora to meet specific milestones and provide public updates on the progress it has made.

 For example, the agreement says the “City shall change, in measurable ways, how Aurora Police engages with all members of the community, including by reducing any racial disparities in how Aurora Police engages, arrests and uses force in the community.”